-For more information, please refer to: Safety Notices → Product Storage Environment Guidelines in this Electronic User's Guide.
+For more information, please refer to: Safety Notices $\rightarrow$ Product Storage Environment Guidelines.

 - After turning off power, wait about five seconds for the hard disk to spin down before you power on again. - Be sure that nothing is placed on top of your AC adaptor and notebook power cables. - Prevent dust from entering your notebook by covering it when it is not in use.